unintendedbear/GlobalGameJam21/README.md

 ### How to play

+* Mouse click to navigate through the menus.
+* WASD to move.
-Mouse click to navigate through the menus.
-WASD to move during the game.
-Mouse to rotate camera.
-(I) to interact whenever you find an interactive object.
+* Mouse to rotate camera.
+* (I) to interact whenever you find an interactive object.
+* (P) to pause the game.

 ## Authors